 Philip J. Badawy

-Philip J. Badawy is currently a PhD candidate in sociology at the University of Toronto.
+Philip J. Badawy is a Professor of Sociology at the University of Alberta.
 His research is focused on the intersection of work and family life and the implications of these dynamics for workers’ stress and health, with a specific focus on how these processes change over time.

 Michael Bator is a graduate student in sociology at the University of Toronto.
 His research interests focus on the social determinants and consequences of perceived status inequality.
 This includes consideration of both political ideology and affiliations.
 He is interested in exploring the links between these dynamics and psychosocial and health-related outcomes.

-Walter Muiruri is a former undergraduate student who completed a double major in Economics and Statistics at the University of Toronto St. George Campus.
-Walter is passionate about work involving socioeconomic and urban policy and will be returning to the University of Toronto to pursue his Master’s degree with the Department of Economics.
+Walter Muiruri is completing his Master of Arts in Economics at the University of Toronto, St. George Campus.
+Walter is passionate about work involving socioeconomic and urban policy.

 Ryu Won Kang